thedoggybrad/thesearxng/README.md

 4.)
 Must have an HTML grade of either C, V or F on searx.space.
 This means that the used instances does not use modified javascript files and does not contain any analytics tracking.<br>
 5.)
 Must have a TLS and CSP grade of A+ only.
 This criteria was imposed for the safety of the users.<br>

-## List of SearXNG Instances utilized
+## List of SearXNG Instances utilized for Search functionality
+These are the SearXNG used for the Search function.<br><br>
 https://search.inetol.net/<br>
 https://searx.tiekoetter.com/<br>
 https://priv.au/<br>